-- 1. This statement sets out the principles that the Council will apply when considering the imposition of civil penalties under the following statutes: - I. The Smoke and Carbon Monoxide Alarm (England) Regulations 2015. - II.
+- 1. This statement sets out the principles that the Council will apply when considering the imposition of civil penalties under the following statutes: - I. The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 (as amended). - II.
 The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 - III.
-The Housing Act 2004 (as amended by the Housing and Planning Act 2016). - IV.
+The Housing Act 2004 (as amended). - IV.
 The Housing and Planning Act 2016. - 2.
 The Government has issued statutory and non-statutory guidance, which the Council will consider when deciding whether to issue civil/financial penalties.